Deerhurst Priory Saxon church

 Whew!
 That's a LOT, and it gives you some notion of just how many Saxon features remain at Deerhurst.
 Of these, my favourite is the elaborately carved font, an absolute riot of interlace decoration and fabulous carving.
 There is such a fantastic vitality about the carving, as if the font will come to life at any moment.

-All in all, if you enjoy history, and Saxon architecture, it is hard to beat a trip to Deerhurst - highly recommended.
+If you enjoy history and Saxon architecture, it is hard to beat a trip to Deerhurst - highly recommended.

 About Deerhurst Saxon Church